 The General Resolution permits Transfer Amounts to be accelerated, deferred, increased, reduced, eliminated or changed upon filing a Cash Flow Certificate and Rating Certificate with the Trustee.
-Transfer Amounts are Revenues under the General Resolution and are therefore available to redeem Bonds of any Series (unless such a redemption is otherwise restricted by a Series Resolution).
+Transfer Amounts are Revenues under the General Resolution and are therefore available to redeem Bonds of any Series as described under "THE OFFERED BONDS - Redemption - Optional Special Redemption" (unless such a redemption is otherwise restricted by a Series Resolution).